 SRC Director: Melissa Heuer

 Melissa is a born and raised Alaskan who returned home with a passion for protecting our wild places, our unique communities, and our rich ecosystems.
-She is an outdoors enthusiast and lover of Alaska’s wild places and wild foods.
+She is a lover of Alaska’s wild places and wild foods.
 When she is not in the woods or on the water, she can be found preserving the bounty from her garden or tending to her many bee hives.
 With a background in biology and an MBA in Systems Dynamics, she is passionate about Alaska and ensuring a free-flowing and healthy Susitna basin for generations to come.

 Phone: (907) 733-5400